 Student Success Center

-The Student Success Center provides advising, counseling, disability, and veteran services for students as they work to attain their academic and career goals.
+The Student Success Center, funded by a Title III grant, provides advising, counseling, career, and disability services for students as they work to attain their academic and career goals.
 The center provides information regarding campus resources and academic programs and offers orientation and advising sessions to help students achieve their academic and career goals.

 Forsyth Tech has an advisor/advisee program that is designed to provide a more personal atmosphere for the student and to increase communication between students and faculty.
-During their first semester, each student is assigned an academic advisor who provides information related to program content, course content and prerequisite requirements, graduation requirements and general information.
+After the first semester each student is assigned an academic advisor who provides information related to program content, course content and prerequisite requirements, graduation requirements and general information.
 Academic advisors assist in course planning and scheduling and also make referrals such as services for personal counseling, financial aid counseling or academic tutoring.